Visual perception: Opponent process

 Transduction involves chemical messages sent from the photoreceptors to the bipolar cells to the ganglion cells.
 Several photoreceptors may send their information to one ganglion cell.
 There are two types of ganglion cells: red/green and yellow/blue.
 These neurons constantly fire—even when not stimulated.
 The brain interprets different colors (and with a lot of information, an image) when the rate of firing of these neurons alters.
 Red light stimulates the red cone, which in turn stimulates the red/green ganglion cell.
 Likewise, green light stimulates the green cone, which stimulates the green/red ganglion cell and blue light stimulates the blue cone which stimulates the blue/yellow ganglion cell.
 The rate of firing of the ganglion cells is increased when it is signaled by one cone and decreased (inhibited) when it is signaled by the other cone.
 The first color in the name of the ganglion cell is the color that excites it and the second is the color that inhibits it. i.e.: A red cone would excite the red/green ganglion cell and the green cone would inhibit the red/green ganglion cell.
 This is an opponent process.
 If the rate of firing of a red/green ganglion cell is increased, the brain would know that the light was red, if the rate was decreased, the brain would know that the color of the light was green.

 Artificial visual perception

+Artificial visual perception is teaching machines to understand scenes.

 Theories and observations of visual perception have been the main source of inspiration for computer vision (also called machine vision, or computational vision).
 Special hardware structures and software algorithms provide machines with the capability to interpret the images coming from a camera or a sensor.